-Now the question is, “can buzzword marketing be effective for my business?” using buzzwords in your marketing and ad copies can be beneficial in certain instances.
+Now the question is, “Can buzzword marketing be effective for my business?” using buzzwords in your marketing and ad copies can be beneficial in certain instances.
 For example, if you need to present to your audience that you belong with them and understand their problems.
-Another use for buzzwords can be to filter out irrelevant people who are not likely to buy what’s you are offering.
+Another use of buzzwords can be to filter out irrelevant people who are not likely to buy what you are offering.

 Ad campaigns containing buzzwords don’t cater to a broad audience.
 People running buzzword-laden campaigns know who they want to target and choose the buzzword carefully to stand out to a particular set of audiences.
 They use the buzzword that will stand out for their potential customers.

 Ads containing these words, don’t explain or define them because they know their target audience already understands them.

 PPC advertisers don’t have the luxury of time on their hands.
 It is to say that they have to grab people’s attention in a few seconds before they will scroll past the ad.
 In a few seconds, they have to impress the viewer, and buzzwords can significantly help make that impression.

 Buzzwords are popular because they are catchy and memorable.
 Humans have a tendency to prefer things that sound familiar that including language.
 It is called cognitive fluency.
 When we become familiar with a word, it becomes easier for us to understand and remember it.

 Why Is It Critical To Use Buzzwords In Your PPC Ad Campaigns?